-In the changes in creative work and entrepreneurship, we discussed how the landscape is creating such that creative people now have a new way to both do what they love and put food on the table.
+In the changes in creative work and entrepreneurship, we discussed how the landscape is creating such that creative people now have a new way to do what they love AND put food on the table.
 The possibilities are practically endless, but there’s a reality about it that you must accept before you start: it is not going to be easy.
 This is but one of the inconvenient business truths in you’ll discover.

 If you had a traditional brick-and-mortar business, you could write up a business plan, give market indicators, and go around and pitch it to banks and investors.
 These strategies have always had varying degrees of success, but they were understood as part of the process of “starting a business.”
 Internet businesses fall under the category of “high-risk ventures,” so don’t expect much help from banks and investors; luckily, you don’t really need them to get started.
 But they’re not the only ones that will withhold help from you.

 The government is not particularly keen on Internet businesses, either.
 Uncle Sam wants you to start a brick-and-mortar business, hire a bunch of employees, and pay for their insurances and taxes.
 Your state wants your revenue to be taxed to fill its coffers.
 They want you to participate in industrial capitalism, and while they’re not going to set up a lot of roadblocks to keep you from doing your own thing, expect to play their rules without getting the big benefits they give industrial capitalists.